battlecode/battlecode-scaffold-2017/README.md

       Congratulations!
 You're debugging.
 - If it doesn't work:
     - If the match just runs and nothing happens, then make sure that your breakpoint is in a place that will actually run during the match (e.g. at the top of `RobotPlayer::run`.)
-    - If you get 'Unable to open debugger port (localhost:5005): java.net.ConnectException "Connection refused"', make sure you've actually started the server in runDebug mode, and that your port is set correctly.
+    - If you get `Unable to open debugger port (localhost:5005): java.net.ConnectException "Connection refused"`, make sure you've actually started the server in `runDebug` mode, and that your port is set correctly.
 (You may also have to mess with your firewall settings, but try the other stuff first.)

 #### Ignoring battlecode internals
 Sometimes you can step into battlecode internal stuff by accident.
 To avoid that: